nohasalim/Reaction-Tester-Game/README.md

 # 🎮 Reaction Tester Game

-A simple browser-based game to measure and track your **reaction speed**.
+A fun and interactive browser-based game to test and track your reaction speed.
+Built with vanilla JavaScript, HTML, and CSS.
-The game randomly displays shapes on the screen, and you must click them as fast as possible.
 It records your best time, total play time, and even keeps track of your **weekly play time** using `localStorage`.

 ---